victorsecco/PyeRDF/README.md

-# PhD
+# PyeRDF
-This repository basically is most of the programming code I developed during my PhD
+This repo aims to provide a data processing framework for electron diffraction data to obtain the ePDF.

 # Installation (with Conda)